Towns of Mexico

 In PueblosAmerica.com we also have an extensive list of the 132 magical towns of Mexico, such as Mineral de Pozos in Guanajuato or the beautiful magical town of Mazunte in Oaxaca, which can be used as a guide to plan a tourist route throughout the country or through a particular State of Mexico.
 The so-called " magical towns" are small Mexican towns officially chosen by the Federal Government to designate those towns that have managed to keep as a treasure the essence and magic of Mexican culture, and thus promote tourism in Mexico.
 Every year, the Government updates the list of the "Magical Towns Programme", in order to assure visitors that these towns continue to comply with the established socio-cultural requirements, so that they can enjoy the music, festivals and fairs of each town they discover.

-In this link of Magical Towns we have all those localities that have the official seal of Government, and you will be able to discover a complete map with all the magical towns of Mexico, to be able to look at a single glance the location of all of them and thus locate for example the magical towns of Oaxaca, those of Morelos, or the magical towns that are near CDMX.
-Also, in each magical town you will find a list of things to see (churches, sanctuaries, aqueducts, theaters), as well as photos and demographic statistics of each town.
+On the map of Magical Towns we have all those localities that have the official seal of Government, and you will be able to discover a complete map with all the magical towns of Mexico, to be able to look at a single glance the location of all of them and thus locate for example the magical towns of Oaxaca, those of Morelos, or the magical towns that are near CDMX.
+Also, in each magical town you will find a list of things to see (churches, sanctuaries, aqueducts, theaters), as well as pictures and demographic statistics of each town.

 Beautiful maps of Mexico